How To Start a New Business After Bankruptcy

 - Consider future hardships with financials and create plans to overcome them

-- Find a bank that will give loans after bankruptcy
+- Find a bank that provides Small Business Administration (SBA) loans after bankruptcy

 - Look for local grants to get you started